LongVN99/Milestone_Project_3/README.md

         * In BookReviews's recommendations page user can see all the book in BookReviews's Database.

 -   #### Returning user Goals.
-    1. As a returning user, I want to write reviews.
+    1. As a returning user, I want to write reviews.aa
         * Reviews page which allows user to make a reviews on a book.
         * Reviews information from each book will also be shown.